-Dactylitis is swelling of the fingers and toes that can cause them to have a sausage-like appearance.
-Sometimes called sausage digit, dactylitis can be a symptom of several different medical conditions.
+Dactylitis refers to swelling in the fingers and toes that can cause them to take on a sausage-like appearance.

-One of the ways the body’s immune system responds to illnesses and injuries is through a process called inflammation.
+One of the ways the body’s immune system responds to illness and injury is through inflammation.
 Inflammation causes swelling, pain, and other physical changes while the body is fighting an infection.

-Dactylitis is a form of inflammation in the fingers or toes.
-Symptoms include swelling in one or more fingers or toes, and often in the entire hand or foot.
-The swelling gives the fingers a bloated, sausage-like appearance.
-The swelling may be painful and can make it difficult to move the affected area.
+Dactylitis is a type of inflammation in the fingers or toes.
+Symptoms include swelling in one or more digits, often affecting the entire hand or foot.
+The swelling can give the fingers a bloated, sausage-like appearance.
+This swelling may be painful and make it difficult to move the affected area.

-Dactylitis can be due to an infection or because of a change in the immune system.
-It is often the result of an autoimmune disorder.
-Autoimmune diseases cause the immune system to attack healthy tissues.
+Dactylitis can occur due to an infection or because of a change in the immune system.
+It is often the result of an autoimmune condition.
+Autoimmune conditions cause the immune system to attack healthy tissues.

-Any disease or infection that causes inflammation has the potential to cause dactylitis.
-The most common causes of swollen fingers or toes include:
+Some diseases and infections that cause inflammation have the potential to cause dactylitis.
+The most common causes of swollen fingers or toes include the following.

-Sickle cell disease is a group of genetic disorders of the red blood cells.
-Normally, red blood cells are shaped like discs.
-In people with sickle cell disease, changes in hemoglobin can alter the shape of blood cells to a sickle or curved shape.
+Sickle cell disease refers to a group of genetic disorders that affect the red blood cells.
+Normally, red blood cells are disk-shaped.
+In people with sickle cell disease, however, changes in hemoglobin can alter the shape of blood cells to a sickle-like or curved shape.

-Hemoglobin carries oxygen around the body, so changes in hemoglobin proteins can affect the body’s ability to get enough oxygen.
-The lack of oxygen in the tissues causes sudden, severe pain and a person may need to go to the hospital for treatment.
+Changes in hemoglobin proteins can affect the body’s ability to get enough oxygen.
+A lack of oxygen in the tissues causes sudden, severe pain, and a person may need to go to the hospital for treatment.

-When dactylitis occurs as a side effect of sickle cell disease, it can be accompanied by a fever, pain, and an increase in white blood cells.
-Children with swollen fingers should be evaluated by a doctor for sickle cell and other diseases.
+When dactylitis occurs as a side effect of sickle cell disease, it may accompany a fever, pain, and an increase in white blood cells.
+Doctors should evaluate children with swollen fingers for sickle cell disease and other conditions.

-Sarcoidosis is an inflammatory autoimmune disease that can affect the heart, liver, kidneys, lungs, and other organs.
+Sarcoidosis is an inflammatory autoimmune condition that can affect the heart, liver, kidneys, lungs, and other organs.
 It causes severe problems in the organs and can even be fatal.